Energy Efficiency Regulations, 2016 (SOR/2016-311)

 (2) In these Regulations, a reference to an energy-using product is a reference to that product as defined in the Division or Subdivision associated with it.

-(3) In these Regulations, a reference to an AHRI, ANSI, ASHRAE, CGA, CIE, CSA, IES or NEMA MG-1 standard is to be read as a reference to the standard as amended from time to time.
+(3) In these Regulations, a reference to an AHRI, ANSI, ASHRAE, CGA, CIE, CSA, IEC, IEEE, IES or NEMA standard or to a technical standards document is to be read as a reference to the standard or technical standards document as amended from time to time.

 (4) In these Regulations, a reference to a testing standard that is incorporated by reference does not include any test procedure waiver that may be set out in that standard.